 Porcelain Dental Fillings

 Porcelain dental fillings may also be called inlays, onlays or partial crowns.
 Used for patients with more significant damage or decay, porcelain dental fillings add additional strength to the tooth.
-Porcelain fillings are very long lasting.
-With proper care and maintenance, they may last up to 30 years.
+Porcelain fillings are very long-lasting.

 - An onlay, sometimes called a partial crown, is more extensive, covering two or more cusps.
 They can be used as a cost-effective alternative to dental crowns if the damage is not as severe.

 Replacing Metal Dental Fillings